Neethu9074/carbon/docs/typescript.md

 # TypeScript Usage in ui-client

-**Warning:** The guidelines contained within this document are just proposals.
-We are still aligning these with the UI community of practice.
-As a consequence, please do not start to use TypeScript yet within this repository!

 ## Tooling

 - The Webpack dev mode will check for type errors and present them within its dev output (see `/build/gulp/dev.js`).